 Having this basic understanding also helps with fabrication issues that may arise from your designs.
 Perhaps your collection hinges on a few standout pieces with unique details, but you later discover that these cannot be made based on the engineering of the garment.

-You’ll also need to have a working knowledge of fabrics and finishes in order to create a functional collection.
-Once you have a grasp on materials, our sourcing manager will be able to help you secure the best fabric and trim vendors for your collection.
+You’ll also need to have a working knowledge of fabrics and finishes to create a functional collection.
+Once you have a grasp of materials, our sourcing manager will be able to help you secure the best fabric and trim vendors for your collection.

 You can choose to create a small, medium, or large collection depending on your budget and audience.
-Small collections are somewhere around 10 to 12 pieces, medium around 18 to 20, and large around 25 to 35.
+Small collections are around 10 to 12 pieces, medium around 18 to 20, and large around 25 to 35.
 This is where the discipline of self-editing comes into play.
 Being able to identify which pieces in your collection are strongest and most practical in terms of style, wearability, and cohesiveness will allow you to narrow down your fashion collection to a reasonable size that caters to your audience.

-We provide samples created by our in-house team, fittings and adjustments, duplicates, and costings which include three production volume levels.
+We provide samples created by our in-house team, fittings and adjustments, duplicates, and costings, including three production volume levels.
 The latter makes it convenient for labels of varying sizes to produce the quantities they need with concise fees for pre-production and production.
 From start to finish, TEG is here to guide you on your way to designing, producing, and launching a high-end collection.

 Creating a Successful Fashion Collection

 Creating a successful fashion collection is about more than just working with a reputable fashion development and production house like TEG.
-It not only takes surface knowledge, such as terminology, garment construction, and fashion production comprehension but also a strong sense of creativity and a flair for business and marketing.
+It takes surface knowledge, such as terminology, garment construction, and fashion production comprehension, and a strong sense of creativity and a flair for business and marketing.

-Developing a clear vision and committing to it is one of the very first steps to creating a successful fashion collection.
+Developing a clear vision and committing to it is one of the first steps to creating a successful fashion collection.
 Cultivating your brand and the signature that sets you apart from the competition is what draws in your customer base.